todo-labs/jumba/README.md

 - How to use NextAuth.js to implement authentication and authorization
 - Langchain API integration
 - How to use tRPC to implement a GraphQL-like API
-- How to use Tailwind CSS to implement a responsive UI
+- How to use Tailwind CSS & Radix UI to build a responsive and engaging UI

 <p align="right">(<a href="#readme-top">back to top</a>)</p>